-Ans: You can find boot/startup logs in Event Viewer, Reliability Monitor, and in Boot Logs.
+Ans: You can find boot/startup logs in Event Viewer, Reliability Monitor, and Boot Logs.

 You can look above for the Event Viewer method and reliability monitor methods.
 Here I will explain using Boot Logs.
 Actually, Boot Logs contains both Successful as well as unsuccessful information that occurs during boot.
 Those logs are found in the Ntbtlog.txt file.

 BSOD stands for Blue Screen Of Death.
-As a name, they are a kind of fatal windows system crash displaying in Blue Screen as shown below.
+As a name, they are a kind of fatal windows system crash displayed in Blue Screen as shown below.

 BSOD signifies a system crash in which the operating system is unable to operate safely.
-The General Cause of BSOD is hardware and software drivers issues.
+The General Cause of BSOD is hardware and software driver issues.

 If there are corrupted system files in Windows, then SRC(System File Checker) can fix most of them.